saschabienert/mopub-ios-sdk/README.md

 Integrating the SDK
 ----
-Heyzap is still hosting its SDK at https://developers.heyzap.com/docs.
+Heyzap is still hosting its SDK and documentation at https://developers.heyzap.com/docs.
 If you're looking to integrate ads, we suggest downloading our SDK rather than building from source.

 Building from Source